scotchka/scotchka.github.io/blog/html/_sources/2020/06/28/a_recursive_function_that_does_not_call_itself.rst.txt

 .. literalinclude:: y_combinator_simple.py

 The decorator ``y_1`` allows us to write ``fact`` in a more natural way by factoring out the "unwrapping" of the enclosing scope.
-As before,
+But as before,

 ..
 	>>> from y_combinator_simple import fact